canonical/platform-engineering-docs/reference/synapse/troubleshooting/high-memory-usage.md

 The IP is not registered in the table most of the time, or if it is, it contains the unit's IP since NGINX is in front of Synapse.

-Login into the Synapse database now.
+Log in into the Synapse database now.

 ```
  juju run postgresql/36 get-password